 How It Supports Senior Members

-• Guided Range of Motion: Machines use adjustable levers and pads to control stretching angles.
-Seniors can stretch safely without overextending.
+- Guided Range of Motion: Adjustable levers and pads control stretching angles, allowing seniors to stretch safely without overextension.

-• Space Planning: Stretching machines are compact but should be placed in open areas.
-This makes it easier for seniors to enter and exit safely.
+- Smart Space Planning: Stretching machines are compact but should be placed in open, accessible areas to allow safe entry and exit.

 Training & Use Cases

-• Cool-Down Sessions: Stretching after cardio or strength workouts lowers stiffness and helps prevent injury.
+- Post-Workout Cool-Downs: Stretching after strength or cardio training reduces stiffness and helps prevent injury.

 10. Light Dumbbells / Kettlebells